markgbeckett/jupiter_ace/maze/README.md

 I noted that Bits 5 is apparently not used, as it is an ideal candidates to work around one of the corruptions I discovered in the game.

-The screen sections contain 32x21 arrays of bytes, containing character values between 1 and 12.
+The screen sections contain arrays of 32x21 bytes, containing character values between 1 and 12.
 These correspond to user-defined graphics set up with the word GR, when the instructions are printed.
 The 12 characters represent three sets of four maze-wall configurations.
 Characters 1, 2, 3, and 4 contain graphics for walls on top and left, a wall on top, a wall on the left, and a top-left corner only, respectively.
 To box in a particular cell: the actual cell needs to have top and left walls; the cell immediately to the right needs to have, at least, the left wall set; the cell immediately below needs to have, at least, the top wall set; and the cell down and to the right needs to have at least the top-left corner set.
 This is why it takes 32x21 characters to store a 31x20 maze: the final column contains mostly 3s, the final row contains mostly 2s, and the bottom-right corner contains 4.

+The maze is initialised with all walls in place.
+It looks like an array of squares.
+Most cells in the screen array contain character 1 (except for the right-most column and bottom row of each maze section, as noted above).

 If that seems confusing take a look at an example screenshots of a maze section.
 This section shows the top-left 4x3 section of a maze, with the corresponding character codes in yellow.
 The top left cell has both the top and left wall filled in, so is represented by character 1.
 The cell to the right of that has just the top wall filled in so is represented by a 2 (remember the bottom wall comes from the cell below).
 The first cell on the second row has a left wall and right, so will be represented by character 3 with character 1 to the right of it (to fill in the right wall) and so on.
 Hopefully that makes sense though, if not, draw your own version of this maze segment by filling in the walls that correspond to each character.